menu iconknow your dna logosearch icon

 Key Takeaways

-Genes are the building blocks of your DNA, while alleles are the term for variants of the gene.
-Like “soda” refers to the carbonated beverage, soda can come in different flavors or brands.
+Genes are the building blocks of your DNA, while alleles are the term for variants of a gene.
+Just like how the term “soda” refers to the carbonated beverage, soda can come in different flavors or brands.

 What alleles (versions of a gene) you have in your DNA determines the majority of your physical traits.
 Read on to see how this works.